ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/index.rst

      - stable
      - stable

-We calculate the release channel using the two files rather than just defining our own release channel to reduce the maintenance efforts.
-This way, we can keep the Ferrocene channel as ``rolling`` in the ``main`` branch, and upstream takes care of bumping its channel to ``beta`` and ``stable`` as part of its own release process.
-It is only when we want to prepare a stable release of Ferrocene do we need to change anything.
+We rely on this approach of combining the two files to determine the channel (rather than storing the actual channel in ``ferrocene/ci/channel``) to reduce the maintenance efforts.

+This way, as long as we set ``ferrocene/ci/channel`` to "rolling" on the main branch, we don't need make any change ourselves to promote a branch from "nightly" to "pre-rolling" to "rolling", as upstream does that for us when they change ``src/ci/channel``.

 .. _publish-release: https://github.com/ferrocene/publish-release
 .. _calculate-release-job-matrix.py: https://github.com/ferrocene/ferrocene/blob/main/ferrocene/ci/scripts/calculate-release-job-matrix.py